 Transportation & Connections

 The City of Aachen can be reached via long distance coaches from almost 100 destinations in Europe via a direct connection.
 The connections span from Paris and London in the west to Vienna, Bucharest and Budapest in the East.
-Ticket prices vary depending on the distance but start as low as a few Euros.
-There are FlixBus and BlaBlaBus bus stops in Aachen.
+Ticket prices vary depending on the distance but start as low as a few Euro.

 Transport within Aachen

 As Aachen is a historical city, distances within the city center are not too big and almost everything can be reached by foot.
-For faster commuting through the city or to/from the central station, busses of the ASEAG can be used.
-A one week ticket is around 25 Euros and all busses within Aachen can be used.
-A single ride is 2,80 Euro.
-Weekdays, busses run until around midnight.
-Friday, Saturday and Sunday night, night busses are available (Night Express – in German).
-Also download the ASEAG App for real time updates on bus arrivals and the current schedules.
+For faster commuting through the city or to/from the central station, buses of the ASEAG can be used.
+A one week ticket is around 25 Euro and all buses within Aachen can be used.
+A single ride is 2.80 Euro.

 WiFi/WLAN access at RWTH University